asutoshgha/imagecaptioningproject/README.md

 # Image Captioning using CNN ,LSTM and Attention

-This is a deeplearning model which tries to summarize  an image into a text .
+This is a deeplearning model which tries to summarize an image into a text.